 How to Use the Templates:

 - Change it up – this is what I have done with many of the images above.
-Just click on the background image and change it to one of Promo Republic’s stock images and then change the text and/or font to create a completely custom set of Christmas Images.
-Add your own stye (or logo).
+Just click on the background image and change it to your own image or choose a new image in Canva.
+Then change the text and/or font to create a completely custom set of Christmas Images.
+Add your own style to it and have fun.

 - Use one of the additional ideas I've listed for each image type or template.
 Again, you can easily switch out the text and image to create a completely custom design.